The Heart that God Blesses

 Now, you look at Demetrius, and there's a lot to learn from him.
 Here's Demetrius, good man, good heart, got the testimony, the witness of everyone around him, and John is sending him with this letter to take this letter into the church and he is going to encounter Diotrephes in a church that's in turmoil with this man over it.
 Oh my goodness.
 What is he going to encounter?
 He knows though, that this Demetrius is going to stay true in difficult places.
 I love this part of the story because it's a great lesson.
 Here, Demetrius, good man, walking steady in the faith.
 He's now going to go into a difficult circumstance but he knows, John knows, that he's going to do well.

 A. God blesses faithfulness

-- The challenge is that a man with a good testimony is now going to encounter a man who likes to be in control and is willing to use despicable, mean-spirited
+Here's the challenge.
+The challenge is that a man with a good testimony is now going to encounter a man who likes to be in control and willing to use even mean-spirited methods to get his way.
+Falsely accused John, bullying people, saying that if anyone receives John's men, he's going to be put out of the church.
+Who's got the advantage?
+Does Diotrephes have these ends?
+Demetrius?
+Who's got the advantage?

 B. May truth itself be a witness in your behalf

 We can look at that, and in the world, we can even justify that.
 We can say, "You know why you give an insult for insult?
 Because it's fair."
 I mean, Hey, if they insult you, isn't it fair that you insult them?
 It's only fair.
 Right?
 Hey, if they speak evil against you, why can't you speak evil against them?
 It's only fair.
 Right?
 Hey, if they gossip and say lie-full things about you, why can't you say things about them?
 Hey, it's only fair.
 Right?